Whether you’re a business owner, a job seeker sending out résumés, or a writer trying to break into the ‘big time,’ you will appreciate this post.

 • What new writing gizmo (:->) would you like someone to create?

-Share this post, subscribe so you won’t miss next month’s offering, and join the conversation in the comments section.
+Please share this post, subscribe* (see the box below my photo) so you won’t miss next month’s offering, and join the conversation in the comments section.

 Let’s all learn from each other!